Aakash-kushwaha/prisha_policy/README.md

 <h3>Clone the repo</h3>
 <br>
 <h3>step 1 open server directory by putting the command in new terminal "cd server" and install all the depedencies by putting the command "npm i"</h3>
-<h3>step 2 Make sure Mysql in installed and replace the credential(i.e username and password) of mysql with your one in server/config.ts file </h3>
+<h3>step 2 Make sure Mysql in installed and replace the credential(i.e username and password) of sequelize with your one in server/config.ts file </h3>
 <h3>step 3 In order to run the backend put the command "npm start" or "nodemon" </h3>
 <h3>step 4 open client directory by putting the command in terminal "cd client" and install all the depedencies by putting the command "npm i --force"</h3>
 <h3>step 5 In order to run the frontend put the command "npm start"</h3>